Review · Updated May 23, 2026

 Only minimally.
 PlateLens is built around the photo-logging loop; it lacks the structured meal planning, real-time coaching, and accountability tools that Welling provides.

-- Our testing methodology, the 90-day protocol behind this review.
+- Our testing methodology, the 120-day CCS protocol behind this review.

 - USDA FoodData Central, reference nutrient database we benchmarked against.